LefterisLymp/BattleshipJava/README.md

 # BattleshipJava
 ECE NTUA 7th semester project.
-An implementation of Battleship in Java.
+An implementation of Battleship in Java. <br>
+See setup_files.pdf for more information about the files used in the game.